-Ashworth Middle School seventh grader, Vicky Chen receives Honorable Mention in the 2019 Student Design Contest
+Ashworth Middle School's Vicky Chen receives Honorable Mention in Student Design Contest

 Vicky Chen, a seventh grader at Ashworth Middle School, was celebrated by Gov. Brian Kemp at the Governor’s Awards Luncheon held recently at the Georgia International Convention Center in College Park, Ga.